LiberTEM/LiberTEM/docs/source/jupyter.rst

    {"libertem_server_path": "/opt/libertem/venv/bin/libertem-server"}

-This allows to separate the jupyter installation from the LiberTEM installation.
+This allows to separate the Jupyter installation from the LiberTEM installation.
 The given path can also point to a wrapper script, for example for further environment preparations, like loading modules on an HPC system.
 The wrapper script should forward any arguments it reveices to the :code:`libertem-server` call.